 If you are on a cloth diapering budget, you are probably scouring the web for simple ways to save money while using cloth diapers.
 After all, that’s one of the biggest reasons that parents choose to cloth diaper their children – the $$$ savings.

-One of the easiest and cheapest things that I’ve DIY’ed during my cloth diapering days is reusable cloth diaper liners.
+And they are one of the easiest and cheapest things that I’ve DIY’ed during my cloth diapering days.
+Let me show you how!

 What are cloth diaper liners?